isomerpages/mof-gfg/_g20-eminent-persons-group/Finance.md

 *   Promote common operating protocols and hence improve speed of crisis response.

-Proposal 16: Enable the IMF to rapidly mobilize additional resources in large and severe global crises.
+### Proposal 16: Enable the IMF to rapidly mobilize additional resources in large and severe global crises. ###

-Up Arrow

 There is a critical need to plug the gap in the GFSN with regard to future crises of a systemic, 'tail risk' nature.
 This requires exploring the possible temporary mechanisms through which the international community can rapidly access a significant amount of liquidity to ensure or restore financial stability.